-Talented and highly trained researchers who do not return to STEM careers after a break for family, caring or health reasons represent a substantial loss to UK plc.
-That this situation exists in the context of a growing UK STEM skills shortage should be a concern to all of us.
+Our work with parliamentarians and associated organisations allows us to play a central role in influencing policy across research and innovation at the highest level.
+Talented and highly trained researchers who are unable to return to research careers after a break for family, caring or health reasons represent a substantial loss to the UK economy.
+That this situation still exists in the context of a growing UK research and innovation skills shortage should be a concern to all of us.